-The RIT Kosovo ™ (A.U.K) Peace and Conflict Summer Program gives students the tools to analyze the history, politics and economics of contemporary, violent conflict.
-Participants will increase their global understanding of conflict dynamics, establish new networks of friends, and have fun in a safe, multicultural environment.
-The program focuses on the background to the Balkan conflicts of the late 20th century, on the dynamics of ending armed conflict and on continuing challenges to conflict transformation and development.
+The RIT Kosovo (A.U.K) Peace and Conflict Summer Program gives students the tools to analyze the history, politics and economics of contemporary, violent conflict.
+Participants will increase their understanding of conflict dynamics, establish new networks of friends, and have fun in a safe, multicultural environment.
+The program focuses on the background to Balkan and other conflicts of the late 20th and early 21st centuries, on the dynamics of ending armed conflict and on continuing challenges to conflict transformation and development.

 Participants come from all over the world with a common interest in studying war and peace in a newly born country that has not yet fully recovered from its own violent conflict.

 The classroom experience is enhanced by regional travel, a practical workshop testing skills developed in courses, and day trips that highlight the Balkan’s cultural diversity.

 The program opens with a one-week study tour to Albania, Montenegro, Croatia and Bosnia.
 Participants meet officials and activists, and visit historic and recreational areas in the beautiful Balkans.

 - Refugees, Migrants and Humanitarian Crises

 - Terrorism and Countering Violent Extremism